-Kilimanjaro is a dormant volcano and the easiest of the Seven Summits.
-It’s a straight walk to the summit and requires a standard sleeping bag, waterproof clothing along with hiking boots.
+Kilimanjaro is a dormant volcano and the easiest of the seven peaks.
+It’s a straight walk to the summit and requires standard sleeping bag, waterproof clothing along with hiking boots.
 Kilimanjaro is located in Tanzania in East Africa.
-It is a non-technical climb with a success rate of 90%.
+It is a non technical climb with the success rate of 90%.

 Puncak jaya, Oceania

-Puncak Jaya lies in the middle of the rain forest of Indonesia and considered the most exotic mountain of the seven summits list.
-It’s the most dangerous and challenging mountain to climb in Oceania.
+Puncak jaya lies in the middle of the rain forest of Indonesia and considered the most exotic mountain of the Seven Summits list.
+It’s the most dangerous and challenging mountain to climb in the Oceania.
 To reach the summit one requires rock climbing, repelling and scrambling skills.
-The journey starts with a week-long trek through the rain forest to the base camp and then a steep rock climbing section to reach the summit.
+Journey starts with a week long trek through the rain forest to the base camp and then steep rock climbing section to reach the summit.